KTH/integral-mecenat-integration/README.md

     -storepass 46D5HQ8dkY
 ```

-Note, the keystore password serves no real purpose in this case, it only contains a public
+Note, the keystore password serves no real purpose in this case, the keystore only
-key, and the password is hard-coded into the route itself in MecenatTransferRoute.java.
+contains a public key, and the password is set in application.properties.
 If you
-should use a different password, you also need to update the source in MecenatTransferRoute.java.
+should use a different password, you also need to update application.properties.

 ### Building